 We think it is important to keep our neighbors informed about the construction of the Long-Baseline Neutrino Facility and the Deep Underground Neutrino Experiment.
-To ensure that you have the most up-to-date information, we have set up this website about LBNF and DUNE and post answers to frequently asked questions.
-We also frequently present updates on LBNF and DUNE to the Fermilab Community Advisory Board, which meets on the Fermilab site in Batavia, Illinois.
-In addition, we encourage our neighbors to subscribe to our free monthly newsletter Fermilab Frontiers.
+To ensure that you have the most up-to-date information, we have set up this website about LBNF and DUNE and use it to post updates and answers to frequently asked questions.

-Further site prep work will take place between Nov.
-2023 and March 2024.
-Excavation work for the new research facility at Fermilab is expected to begin in the fall of 2025.
-Excavation of the caverns in South Dakota is in full swing.
+Construction work for the new research facility at Fermilab is expected to begin in the fall of 2025.

 We welcome your questions and comments: